AlexTrew/Thermopylae/README.md

 # Thermopylae
-Simulator of the battle of Thermopylae for practice coding C++
+ASCII Simulator of the battle of Thermopylae for practice coding C++